mattjhayes/docs-python2readthedocs/docs/source/code-doc.rst

 ------------------------------

 Create requirements.txt file in root of project.
-Here is an example requirements.txt file to install the dpkt library:
+Here is an example requirements.txt file to install the coloredlogs library:

 .. code-block:: text

-  #*** Install dpkt with pip:
+  # Install coloredlogs:
-  dpkt
+  coloredlogs

-Replace dpkt with the name(s) of the programs to install with pip.
+Replace coloredlogs with the name(s) of the programs to install with pip.

 Fixing Missing Imports with Mock
 ================================